Donors help The Morton Center provide treatment to families at no cost

 LOUISVILLE, Ky.
-(WDRB) -- It's a potentially deadly problem -- facing just about every family -- the cycle of addiction.
+(WDRB) -- It's a potentially deadly problem, facing many families -- the cycle of addiction.

-"I knew it for a longtime, but I didn't have any idea how to address," explained Paula Schoenoff, who has a loved one in recovery.
+"I knew it for a long time, but I didn't have any idea how to address it," explained Paula Schoenoff, who has a loved one in recovery.

 After years of frustration, a neighbor recommended The Morton Center.
 That's where the treatment started with Schoenhoff and a rude awakening.

-She said, "I did a lot of enabling, so, in this ironic way, I was trying to make some of this behavior stop, but instead, I was keeping it in place."
+"I did a lot of enabling, so, in this ironic way, I was trying to make some of this behavior stop, but instead, I was keeping it in place," she said.

 Schoenhoff is one of hundreds who have turned to The Morton Center for treatment or help.

-McIntosh said, "There was just survey that was done last year and it said 80% of those who were interviewed knew someone in the community who was struggling with some type of addiction."
+"There was just survey that was done last year and it said 80% of those who were interviewed knew someone in the community who was struggling with some type of addiction," McIntosh said.

-McIntosh said local sponsors have provided the funds for families who need help but don't have the financial resources.
+McIntosh says local sponsors have provided the funds for families who need help but don't have the financial resources.

-"Those programs are no cost, so it's open to the community for loved ones, for family members to come in, find out a little bit more about the disease of addiction."
+"Those programs are no cost, so it's open to the community for loved ones, for family members to come in, find out a little bit more about the disease of addiction," she said.

-McIntosh said by eliminating financial barriers, the sponsors are helping more families answer important questions in the recovery process.
+By eliminating financial barriers, McIntosh says their sponsors are helping more families answer important questions in the recovery process.

-" 'How do I take care of myself, how do I stop enabling, ' " explained McIntosh.

 The Morton Center hopes to find a few more sponsors and increase the number of families being served at no cost.